All the Details About Smoky Mountain Tunes and Tales Gatlinburg Event

 They’re not the only ones who will be in downtown for this summer festival of talent.
 Award-winning Whittlin’ Joe (Otto Preske) will delight all with his wooden flowers and unique on-site carvings.

 Just as music and crafts have been handed down to preserve the cultural heritage of mountain people, storytelling has also become a way to share the traditions of the Great Smoky Mountains.
 At the Tunes and Tales event in Gatlinburg, you might hear stories woven about local legends or traditional Appalachian tales.
 Each memorable story is one you’ll remember long after you return home from vacation.
 If you love hearing and learning about Gatlinburg history, this is the perfect event for you!

 Where to Stay

-Since there’s even more to see and do in Gatlinburg this summer, we recommend choosing a Gatlinburg cabin near downtown for shorter drives to area attractions and restaurants.
-Stony Brook Cabin Rentals provides a variety of log cabin options for guests including pet-friendly cabins and cabins with swimming pools, game rooms, and more.
+Since there’s even more to see and do in Gatlinburg this summer, we recommend choosing a Gatlinburg cabin near downtown for shorter drives, and possibly even walk, to area attractions and restaurants.
+We offer a variety of log cabin options for guests including pet-friendly cabins and cabins with swimming pools, game rooms, and more.
 Plus, you’ll find some great deals on cabin rentals and area attractions when you book with us!